South Australian / Northern Territory Summer School

 Meals and Refreshments

-Breakfast, morning and afternoon tea, lunch and dinner will be provided, except for Thursday evening.
+Breakfast, morning and afternoon tea, lunch and dinner will be provided.

 Special diets